 Sprinkle over the lemon zest and the pour in the lemon juice, stir well.

-To serve add more lemon zest, salt, pepper, dried oregano, tomato flakes, red pepper flakes and a drizzle of olive oil.
+To serve add more lemon zest, salt, pepper, dried oregano, tomato flakes, red pepper flakes and a sprinkle of fresh herbs.